radgrad/docusaurus2/docs/developers/getting-started/tech-stack.md

 Here are the major components of the RadGrad tech stack, with reference materials and activities to help you come up to speed if necessary.

+Becoming fluent with the RadGrad Tech Stack is **Job Number One** as a new RadGrad developer.
+For some new developers, it might require several weeks of working through the materials below before they are ready to actually start working on the RadGrad code base.
+That's totally OK: the time invested here will always pay off in higher efficiency and quality of work later on.

 ## IntelliJ IDEA editor

 We require all developers in the RadGrad Project to use the IntelliJ IDEA editor.
 Although you might prefer another editor, IntelliJ IDEA has a unique combination of features for Javascript, Typescript, and Meteor that make it better suited than any other editor for this project.